SLiV9/penne/README.md

 		loop;
 	}

+	// This line is never reached.
 	return: x
 }
 ```

-Here the line `x = x + 1` is executed forever and the end of the function is never reached.
+In order to keep backward jumps isolated and easy to find, `loop` can only appears as the last statement in a block.

 ### Views